yuvalmGS/gigaspaces-wiki-jekyll/xap97/custom-authentication.markdown

 ![customlogin-properties-new.png](/attachment_files/customlogin-properties-new.png)

+{% tip %}
-{% plus %} If you only have one provider, it might be convenient to set it prior to launching the UI.
+If you only have one provider, it might be convenient to set it prior to launching the UI.
 This will automatically set it as the "user details provider class".
+{%endtip%}

 {% highlight java %}
 gs-ui(.sh/.bat) -user-details-provider com.demo.CustomCredentialsProvider